Jeroen-DeMeester/knowledge-graphs-vocab/index.md

 You can download or view the full vocabulary [here](vocab.ttl).

 ### Data file
-You can download or view the full dataset here, containing instances of persons, organizations, and their relationships: [data.ttl](https://jeroen-demeester.github.io/knowledge-graphs-data/data.ttl)
+You can download or view the full dataset [here](data.ttl), containing instances of persons, organizations, and their relationships: